sepetov/htmlSQL/README.md

 License
 -------

-htmlSQL uses a modified BSD license, you find the full license text in the "htmlsql.class.php".
+htmlSQL uses a modified BSD license, you find the full license text in the "htmlsql.php".